Causes of fatigue

 Drugs that block hormones are used to treat some cancers, for example breast cancer or prostate cancer.
 This can cause fatigue as a side effect.
 It is similar to the fatigue that women going through menopause have.
 Thyroid hormones used to replace hormones after surgery for thyroid cancer sometimes cause weakness and difficulty sleeping.
 Sometimes this can lead to fatigue.

-Drugs that can make you feel drowsy and tired include
+Other drugs can also make you feel drowsy or tired, these include

 If you are taking a combination of these drugs, your fatigue may be worse.
 Talk to your doctor if you think your tablets and medicines are making you unnecessarily tired.
 But don’t stop taking anything until you’ve spoken to your doctor or specialist nurse.

-Some cancers can also affect your bone marrow, giving you a lower than normal red blood cell count (anaemia).
-Red blood cells carry oxygen around your body.
+Cancer and its treatment can affect your bone marrow.
+The bone marrow is where your body makes red blood cells, which carry oxygen around your body.
+A lower than normal red blood cell count is called anaemia.
 If you have too few red blood cells, your blood carries less oxygen, and you may have

 - Shortness of breath